wgtayar/basil/README.md

 ---

-### 3. Set Up a Python Environment (Non-Docker Users) (Also we highly recommend using Docker :) )
+### 3. Set Up a Python Environment (Non-Docker Users)
+(We still highly recommend using Docker 🙂)

-If you still want to run things outside Docker, we recommend:
+If you want to run things outside Docker, we recommend:

 ```bash
 cd basil